bengiianil/bengiianil/README.md

 I'm a Software Engineer and interested in Mobile Application Development.

-- 🔭 I’m currently working on iOS  develepment with Swift.
+- 🔭 I’m currently working on iOS  develepment.
 - 🌱 I’m currently learning Swift and Python.
 - 📫 How to reach me: bengianil34@gmail.com